harterrt/harterrt/content/mozilla/why_bootstrap.md

 T-tests feel arcane and make assumptions about the distribution of the data.
 Most notably, t-tests *require your metric to be normally distributed*.
-This starts to make analysts uneasy.
+Assuming normal distributions sets of alarms for anyone who's worked with real-world data.
 On the other hand,
-the bootstrap uses the sample distribution to describe the population which feels like a much smaller assumption to make.
+the bootstrap uses the sample distribution to describe the population's distribution which feels like a much smaller assumption to make.

 In reality, the bootstrap method and t-tests actually